msGenDev/pys3file/README.md

     sudo easy_install pip
     sudo pip install boto

-The utility assumes your AWS IAM credentials are stored in $HOME/.boto in the format
+The utility assumes an existing [AWS IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html) whose credentials are stored in $HOME/.boto in the format

     [Credentials]
     aws_access_key_id = key
     aws_secret_access_key = secret

-The [AWS IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html) that this utility assumes must have the following permissions at the user (not bucket) level.
+The AWS IAM user must have the following permissions at the user (not bucket) level.
 Assuming [the bucket exists](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and its name is _thebucket_, for object read/write within the bucket